willayy/Bouncing-balls/README.md

 # Bouncing-balls
-Bouncing balls problem in the Chalmers mathematical modeling course.
+Mathematically model several bouncing balls in a room with collisions being perfectly elastic.